Dineshkumarh4x/Basic-Calculator/README.md

 # Basic Calculator

-A simple calculator written in Python.
+A simple calculator written in Java.

 ## Features
 - Addition